cjabradshaw/COVID19distancing/README.md

 # COVID19distancing

-This R code accompanies a Conversation article on the effects of spatial and temporal physical distancing in reducing the rate of COVID-19 infection
+This R code accompanies a Conversation article on the effects of spatial and temporal physical distancing in reducing the rate of COVID-19 infection: 'Want to make social distancing even more effective?
+It’s about time (as well as space)' (https://theconversation.com/want-to-make-social-distancing-even-more-effective-its-about-time-as-well-as-space-134551)

 Authors: Mike Lee (https://www.flinders.edu.au/people/mike.lee),
          Corey Bradshaw (http://www.flinders.edu.au/people/corey.bradshaw),